Please join us this Sunday morning.

 Salvation is God’s gracious rescue of human beings and his whole creation, which he accomplished through the sinless life, atoning death, and powerful resurrection of Jesus Christ.
 Because God reconciled the world, we urge all people to “be reconciled” to God.
 We cannot earn or pay for our salvation, but can only trust God to be gracious to us for Jesus’ sake.
 This is what it means that we are saved by grace through faith.
 2 Corinthians 5:16-21; Ephesians 2:8-9.

-The church is the fellowship of all saved people, the body of Christ on earth.
-We are commissioned by Jesus Christ and empowered by the Holy Spirit to proclaim the gospel, baptize believers, and to help one another become conformed to the image and likeness of Christ.
+The church is the fellowship of saved people under the one true God, the creator and sustainer of all life.
+We are the body of Christ on earth, commissioned by Jesus Christ, and empowered by the Holy Spirit to proclaim the gospel, baptize believers, and to walk with one another as we are shaped in the image and likeness of Christ.
+Everyone participates in all aspects of the life of the church.
+Men, women, and children all have opportunities to serve in worship, classes, and service.
+Everyone is welcome in our body, regardless of background, gender, or identity.
+We welcome one another as Christ has welcomed us.
 Ephesians 3:6-11; Matthew 28:18-20.

 Jesus himself was baptized, and he ordained that those who believe the gospel should also be baptized.
 Jesus’ baptism publicly identified him as the Lamb of God who would take away the sin of the world.
 In our baptism, we join the life of Jesus and his purposes in the world.
 Our baptism identifies us as believers in Jesus as God’s Lamb who took away our sins.
 We teach and practice believer baptism by immersion, seeing it as most consistent with baptism’s meaning and with apostolic example.
 Respecting individual consciences, we also receive believers who were baptized by another form.
 John 1:29-31; Matthew 28:18-19; Colossians 2:12; Romans 6:3-4.